What is Toric Lens?

 The vice versa is also true i.e. when the radius is the smallest the refractive power is at the greatest.
 This gives us,

-This concept is a proof of the lens’s cylindrical power combined with the spherical power of another facet.
+This concept is proof of the lens’s cylindrical power combined with the spherical power of another facet.

 Ray of Light & its Refractive Power:

 A ray of light that strikes the torus on an x, y plane suffers refraction in consideration of the largest radius of curvature.
 Thus, as we discussed before it will have the least refractive power.
 Whereas the ray of light that enters through the z-axis (axis of revolution) suffers refraction in accordance with the least value of the radius of curvature which in turn makes it have the highest power of refraction.

 Placed at 90 degrees to each other this lens has two refractive powers due to the above properties.
-If the light enters through intermediate angles between these two axis’s the value of refractive power changes from higher to a smaller value or vice versa, in turn, compensating for the eye defects.
+If the light enters through intermediate angles between these two axes the value of refractive power changes from higher to a smaller value or vice versa, in turn, compensating for the eye defects.

-Modern technology with its computer-controlled designing skills has created a toric lens’s which work on the concept of achieving better vision correction through deviating from the toric shape.
+Modern technology with its computer-controlled designing skills has created a toric lens that works on the concept of achieving better vision correction through deviating from the toric shape.